rippedpiracy/docs/Utilities/Misc.md

 [**UserAgent-Switcher**](https://add0n.com/useragent-switcher.html) - A highly configurable User-Agent Switcher that can spoof per hostname, per window, per container (Firefox only), or randomly from an array.

-[**Temporary Containers**](https://github.com/stoically/temporary-containers) (Firefox) - Allows you to open tabs, websites, and links in automatically managed disposable containers.
+[**Temporary Containers (<span style="color:red">Firefox</span>)**](https://github.com/stoically/temporary-containers) - Allows you to open tabs, websites, and links in automatically managed disposable containers.
 Containers isolate data websites store (cookies, storage, and more) from each other.
 [**Cookie AutoDelete**](https://github.com/Cookie-AutoDelete/Cookie-AutoDelete) - Deletes cookies and other browsing site data as soon as a Browser Tab closes, domain changes or browser restarts.

 [**SponsorBlock**](https://sponsor.ajay.app/) - Skip YouTube Sponsorships & Shoutouts.